I just learned a new term while researching this post: cryptic coloration.

 However, you can get lucky and spot a Caribbean octopus out on the reef during the day on any one of the dive sites, or at least hiding in various cracks and crevasses.

-Cozumel octopi frequently live inside hiding spots in coral reefs where they feed on small invertebrates like crabs, shrimp, worms, jellyfish, etc. Octopuses also eat mollusks, like scallops, clams, and snails.
+Cozumel octopi frequently live inside hiding spots in coral reefs where they feed on small invertebrates like crabs, various types of cleaner shrimp, jellyfish, tube and fan worms, etc. Octopuses also eat mollusks, like scallops, clams, and snails.

 Cephalopod skin has an amazing ability to change colors quickly, thanks to cells called chromatophores.